-All assets and liabilities measured or disclosed at fair value are categorized into hierarchy of fair value, based on the lowest level input that is significant to the fair value measurement as a whole.
+All assets and liabilities measured or disclosed at fair value are categorized into the hierarchy of fair value, based on the lowest level input that is significant to the fair value measurement as a whole.
 Level 1, 2 and 3 inputs are described as follows:

-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities that the entity can access at the measurement date. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for assets or liabilities, either directly or indirectly.
+- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities that the entity can access at the measurement date. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for assets or liabilities, either directly or indirectly. - Level 3 Unobservable inputs for assets or liabilities.